 Top Tip: While the Da Nang French Village is quite perfectly quaint, very little – if any – is real.
 There are, however, a few remaining (and decaying) structures that visitors can explore.

 Ba Na Hills Fantasy Park

-Featuring three stories of arcade games and rides, Fantasy Park Ba Na Hills is hive of entertainment.
+Featuring three stories of arcade games and rides, Fantasy Park Ba Na Hills is a hive of entertainment.
 Featuring both modern and classic games, there is no extra fee to play!
-We played classic games, like Pop-a-Shot, Skee Ball and a giant Pac-Man video game and hopped on for one ride on the Freefall.
+We played classic games, like Pop-a-Shot, Skee Ball and a giant Pac-Man video game; then hopped on for one ride on the Freefall.
 Other popular rides include Bumper Cars, car racing games and a children’s play area.
 Location: Peak; Morin and Louvre Stations.
 Hours: 8:30am to 7:00pm.